 There are a few factors that make the bay famous.
 First, officials founded the Hudson’s Bay Company in 1670, and the company played a significant role in the fur trade industry in Canada.

 From the middle of December to the center of June, Hudson Bay is entirely frozen, making trade routes more accessible.
 People can drive to Hudson Bay during those times.
 Also, Hudson Bay is the world’s second-largest bay, with only the Bay of Bengal outshining it.

 Driving to Hudson Bay is no simple matter.
 You can only drive to the heart of Hudson Bay when the water is frozen.
 When planning a drive on the “Ice Road,” you’ll have to prepare correctly.
 Communication and safety are essential.

-Your options to reach the Hudson bay without Ice only include one actual road.
-The James Bay Road reaches the Hudson bay at the very end at the town of Chisasibi.
+Your options to reach the Hudson Bay without ice only include one actual road.
+The James Bay Road reaches the Hudson Bay at the very end of the town of Chisasibi.
 It will lead you into the southern portion of the bay, and you can likely find a local who will help you traverse the rest of the way.

 The other ground transport option to reach the bay is by train that departs the town of Thompson and ends in Churchill.
 This town is famous for its polar bears.

 Pro Tip: Learn more about driving on ice roads before you take on this particularly chilly challenge.

 You could swim in Hudson Bay.
 However, it’s always pretty cool in the area, and the water is never warm.
 If you’re a fan of cold swimming, you can have a unique experience swimming in Hudson Bay.